 Valley Community Workspace is a co-working space for sustainable, innovative ventures and skill-sharing at 11 Allen St, North East Valley.
 Call in to see what’s happening on Saturdays between 10.30am -5pm or check our facebook page or website valleyworkspace.org We are looking for new people/ventures who are interested in renting part of the space.
 Currently we have bikes, e-bikes, a welding workshop, Makerspace, and e-car conversions…

-Eco living in Action is supported by Sustainable Dunedin City.
+Eco Living in Action is sponsored by Sustainable Dunedin City

 Sustainable Lens – radio show on Otago Access Radio.
 Each week Shane Gallagher and Samuel Mann take a sustainable perspective on current topics in the world around us.
 Regular features aimed at drawing out connections lead into an extended discussion with invited guests.
 They are building up a searchable archive of conversations with people from many different fields who are applying their skills to a sustainable future.
 In their conversations they try to find out what motivates them and what it means to see the world through a sustainable perspective, through their sustainable lens.